mohandsakr/phone_country_API/README.md

 here i decide to make it as simple and clean as i could.

 ### About:
- **It's a Sring-boot application with Thymeleaf** **using spring-data-jpa and sqlite3 database  .
-You can filter using countrey and phone status Valid or Not Valid**
+**It's a Spring-boot application with Thymeleaf using spring-data-jpa and sqlite3 database.**
+**You can filter using country and phone status Valid or Not Valid**

 ![](./onloadt.png)
  ![](./afterSearch-screenshoot.png )